Research and Analysis on the DPRK Leadership

 3. Appoint or dismiss important cadres of the national defense sector.

 4. Ratify or abrogate significant treaties concluded with other countries.

 5. Exercise the right to grant special pardons.

 6. Declare a state of emergency and state of war in the country, and issue orders for mobilization.

-Article 106 of the DPRK Constitution defines the NDC as “the supreme national defense organ of state sovereignty” with Article 109 defining the NDC’s powers to:
+Article 106 of the DPRK Constitution defined the NDC as “the supreme national defense organ of state sovereignty” with and Article 109 defined the NDC’s powers to:

 1. Establish important policies of the state for carrying out the military-first revolutionary line.